SelfMagician/Magic/index.md

 Written and Owned by Un.
 (Bha, Bhargav Kandimalla, Bobby, Nobody)

-Helped by Enki also called as Bhairava, Shiva, Shivayya, Mahesvarudu, Shivudu, Hephaestus, Loki.
-An also called as Brahma Devudu, Zeus, Odin.
-Enlil also called as Vishnu, Vishnu Murty, Narayanudu, Venkateswara Swamy, Ares, Thor.
+Helped by Ke also called as Enki, Bhairava, Shiva, Shivayya, Mahesvarudu, Shivudu, Hephaestus, Loki.
+An also called as Brahma, Zeus, Odin.
+En also called as Enlil, Vishnu, Vishnu Murty, Narayanudu, Venkateswara Swamy, Ares, Thor.

-Etheric distribution by Enki and Enlil.
+Etheric distribution by Ke and En.